Static and spherically symmetric solutions in a scenario with quadratic curvature contribution: Perturbative solution

-The differential equation Eq.~\eqref{edo-theta-phi} can be solved for $\alpha$ once we have $\beta$.
-The result is consistent with the condition $\alpha=-\beta$.
-Moreover, as discussed before, Eq.~\eqref{edo-scalarcurv} can be neglected.
-Simple consistency checks are: the limits $\eta\rightarrow 0$ and $\tilde{\Lambda}^2=0$, providing a pure Schwarzschild solution; the limits $M=0$ and $\eta\rightarrow 0$ result in a de Sitter spacetime solution; and, as already seen, the limit $\eta\rightarrow 0$ provides the Schwarzschild-de Sitter solution.
+Simple consistency checks of the solution \eqref{pert-sol-gen} are: the limits $\eta\rightarrow 0$ and $\tilde{\Lambda}^2=0$, providing a pure Schwarzschild solution; the limits $M=0$ and $\eta\rightarrow 0$ result in a de Sitter spacetime solution; and, as already seen, the limit $\eta\rightarrow 0$ provides the Schwarzschild-de Sitter solution.

 It is interesting to take the limit $r\gg 2GM$ in the solution \eqref{pert-sol-4th}.
 The result is immediate,

 where

 which is a perturbatively asymptotically de Sitter spacetime, as expected.
 Remarkably, the relation \eqref{Y-far} can be written as